What Is A Reasonable Fee For A Medical Malpractice Attorney To Charge in Arizona and What Kind of Costs and Expenses Will There Be

 In Arizona most good medical malpractice attorneys will agree to prosecute malpractice claims on a contingency fee arrangement.

 This means that the attorney will not charge an hourly rate for his services, but instead will be paid a percentage of the recovery in the event of a settlement or judgment.
-In many cases, costs are advanced on behalf of the client and are payable, interest free, at the conclusion of the case.
+In many cases, costs are advanced on behalf of the client and are payable, interest-free, at the conclusion of the case.
 Costs include such expenses as medical consultant fees, court filing fees, service of process fees, expert witness fees, deposition costs, etc. In Arizona, the average percentage charged in a medical malpractice contingency fee agreement ranges between forty to forty-five per cent.
 Since you are not paying for the attorney’s fees unless and until you make a recovery, you should select the most qualified attorney you can find, the one who has the best chance of winning your case.
 The contingency fee percentage is ordinarily higher in a medical malpractice case than a more routine negligence case like an automobile accident claim.
 This usually is based on the fact the cases are much more complicated and need an attorney with specialized expertise and also the fact that the attorney is often advancing costs in the case on your behalf so he or she is taking a financial gamble that the case will be successful and there will be reimbursement of costs.
-See link: the 12 Things You Should Know About Contingency Fees.

 The basic statutory requirements governing medical malpractice actions are contained in A.R.S.
 12-561 to 563.

 Regardless of the initial fee agreement, a fee must be reasonable under all the circumstances.
 In the Matter of Swartz, 141 Ariz.
 266, 273, 688 P.2d 1236, 1243 (1984) the Arizona appellate court stated if there is a dispute relating to a contingency fee, the factors to be considered include: